 Scientific nameA scrambling shrub used for dune stabilisation and eaten by game, livestock and bees (pollen and nectar).

-1) Cut 10 to 15cm sections below the node, 2) remove seeds, flower and most leaves except the top two sprouts 3) use commercial rooting hormone or cinnamon and honey for the root tip 4) place in a 2cm hole and pat in 5) spray twice daily in the morning and evening, focussing on the leaves at first and then on keeping the soil moist after a few weeks when the plants shows signs of having taken root.
+In summer: 1) Cut 10 to 15cm sections below the node (part of the stem where the leaves grow from), 2) remove seeds, flower and most leaves except the top two sprouts 3) it is optional to use commercial rooting hormone or cinnamon and honey for the root tip to improve rooting 4) place in a 2cm hole and pat in 5) spray twice daily in the morning and evening, focussing on the leaves at first and then on keeping the soil moist after a few weeks when the plants starts growing showing that it has taken root.

 This table below shows how many plants we are trying to obtain for this species.